Help us make our health services even better

 The Western Cape Government Department of Health wants to ensure you receive only the best service.

-If you are unhappy with the care or treatment you receive from a Western Cape Government health facility, send a “Please Call Me” to 079 769 1207 or call 0860 142 142 to lodge your complaint.
+If you're unhappy with the care or treatment you received from a Western Cape Government health facility, send a “Please Call Me” to 079 769 1207 or call 0860 142 142 to lodge your complaint.

 This communication channel is specifically for patients who are unhappy about health services and want to receive a quick response the same day.

 - Former Western Cape Minister of Health, Theuns Botha, first launched the complaints pilot project in 2012.
 The project allows citizens to raise concerns if they're unhappy and dissatisfied with the service they receive at health facilities.

 - This project doesn't replace the current complaints procedure but merely offers you another opportunity to inform the department of unsatisfactory service you might experience at a health facility.

 - SMS the word "Help" – followed by your name, the nature of your complaint, facility and, if applicable, the name of a staff member to 31022.

 - Call 0860 142 142 and press "1".

 When can I make use of the service?

 - A call centre was set up to attend to SMSes, calls and emails between 7am and 7pm, Monday to Friday.
 You can still send complaints after these hours, but these queries will only be dealt with the next day at 7am.